unrevealedtech/unrevealed-vscode/README.md

 # Unrevealed

-[Unrevealed](https://unrevealed.tech) is the feature management solution for developers who want to deliver more value to their customers, and worry less about their feature flags.
+[Unrevealed](https://unrevealed.tech) is a workflow based feature management solution that makes developing, testing and releasing features a smooth ride.

-This VS Code extension adds context to your features directly into your codebase.
+This VS Code extension adds context about the state of your features directly into your codebase.

 ![Hover example](resources/hover-example.gif)